What’s the difference between front-loaded and back-loaded retirement accounts?

 Your choice: pay the IRS now or pay them later.

 Broadly speaking, there are two types of tax-favored retirement accounts: “front-loaded” accounts, such as traditional IRAs and 401(k)s, and “back-loaded” accounts, such as Roth IRAs and Roth 401(k) accounts.
-With front-loaded accounts, contributions are tax-deductible but withdrawals are taxed.
-These accounts are also called EET accounts (the contribution is exempt from taxation, the accrual of returns is exempt from taxation, the withdrawal is taxed).
-In back-loaded accounts, contributions are not tax-deductible but accruals and withdrawals are tax-free.
+With front-loaded accounts, contributions are tax deductible but withdrawals are taxed.
+These accounts are also called EET accounts (the contribution is exempt from taxation, the accrual of returns is exempt from taxation, and the withdrawal is taxed).
+In back-loaded accounts, contributions are not tax deductible but accruals and withdrawals are tax-free.
 These accounts are also called TEE accounts (contributions taxed, accruals exempt, withdrawals exempt).
 In both types of accounts, investment returns on assets kept within the account (accruals) are untaxed.

 Which is a better deal?
 That depends on the difference between individuals’ tax rates during their working years and during retirement.
-Individuals with high tax rates during their working years and lower rates during retirement benefit more from front-loaded accounts, since the original contributions are deducted against high tax rates and withdrawals are taxed at lower rates.
+Individuals with high tax rates during their working years and lower rates during retirement benefit more from front-loaded accounts, because the original contributions are deducted against high tax rates and withdrawals are taxed at lower rates.
 Someone who expects to be in a higher bracket in retirement would benefit more from a back-loaded account.

 The example in table 1 shows that if tax rates during working years and retirement are the same, front- and back-loaded accounts yield the same result.